Contents

 The Hara Museum Collection

 The Hara Museum Collection is a collection of contemporary art from around the world dating from the 1950s to the present.
 The collection was amassed by Toshio Hara, chairman of the Foundation Arc-en-Ciel, who began collecting at the time the Hara Museum of Contemporary Art was established.
 The holdings encompass a diverse range of expression, from the masters of Abstract Expressionism and Pop Art who figured largely in the history of art during the latter half of the 20th century to artists currently active in the art scene of the 21st century.
 Numbering approximately 1,000 items, the collection includes paintings, sculptures, photographs, videos and installations.
-Works from the collection are normally presented in exhibitions at Hara Museum ARC organized around a specific theme or perspective.
-Works from the collection may also be viewed in the museum’s Open-view Storage facility either by appointment or guided tour.
-Note, however, that guided tours of the facility are currently suspended for the time being.
+In the Open-view Storage, a part of the Hara Museum Collection is on display for viewing mainly by curators, critics, educators and researchers.
+The facility may also be viewed by the general public through guided tours.
+In either case, a reservation is necessary.
+Please note that reservations for English-language tours of the Open-view Storage are also accepted, subject to staff availability.
+Please inquiry at least five days prior to your visit.
+Periodic tours are also conducted for Hara Museum ARC members.

 Taking advantage of the museum’s expansive site with its lush greenery, works by Andy Warhol, Jean-Michel Othoniel and other artists from Japan and abroad have been installed outdoors to create a landscape dotted with art, a landscape that includes the museum buildings designed by Arata Isozaki which may themselves be considered works of art.
 In the galleries and utility spaces of the museum, visitors can also enjoy installations by Yayoi Kusama and Tabaimo, in addition to works by Yoshitomo Nara, Tatsuo Miyajima and Yasumasa Morimura that have been relocated from the Hara Museum in Shinagawa, Tokyo.